The official social platform for ConsimWorld

 This is the biggest Line of Fire CD sale that we have ever run.
 Well, at least it has the most options.
 You can buy a compilation of Line of Fire 1-6, or a compilation of 7-12, or all 12 issues.
 And they are all available at fantastic discounts.
 That's tens of scenarios, hundreds of counters, thousands of words, and our complete magazine game, Raid and Riposte.
 Shipping is free, and once the CD arrives, you just pop the CD in your computer and read, print, and play.
 The…

 Bayles was born in Mason, Illinois on January 24, 1900 and was working as an electrician in various mines around Illinois when he began taking flying lessons.
 After a stint back in the mines, Bayles began barnstorming around the country.
-Due to the Great Depression, the Granville Brothers Aircraft Company saw the…Continue
+Due to the Great Depression, the Granville Brothers Aircraft Company saw the air racing circuit as a way to stay in business.
+To…Continue

 Beginning today, I will be posting some information on some of the pilots who flew in the Thompson Trophy during the Golden Age of Air Racing.
 Some will be short, some long and some very tragic as many who flew and maybe won the race died during it or another air race during the years between the wars.